gbv/paia/paia.md

 X-OAuth-Scopes
   : A space-separated list of [scopes], the current token has authorized,
     not limited to PAIA scopes.
-The `change_password` scope MAY be omitted in PAIA core responses.
+The scopes `change_password` and `reset_password` MAY be omitted in PAIA core responses.

 X-Accepted-OAuth-Scopes
   : A space-separated list of [scopes], the current method checks for